Written by Terri Reddout

 “Entertaining story, Terri, but what is the lesson to be learned here?

 This was the first time I encountered a story that people passed around assuming it was true.
 It wasn’t the last time.
+Here’s a short list of fake stories that made their way around the web.

 - Tests show that drinks from Starbucks are contaminated with feces.